 Located near the city of Bukittingi, Lake Maninjau i’s a good choice for some relax after visiting the Mentawai islands.
 There’s really nothing to do here besides walking, eating fish and wandering arond the small villages.
 However, that’s precisely the charm of the place.

-7-WHY YOU SHOULD REALLY VISIT SUMATRA: ITS PEOPLE
+7-WHY YOU SHOULD REALLY TRAVEL TO SUMATRA: ITS PEOPLE

 Leaving aside the beauty of the forests, rivers or volcanoes, what really makes this land an amazing place, is its people.
 The hospitality has no limits in Sumatra, people will greet you, they will invite you home to meet their family or just to spend some time talking to you.
 And yes, they’ll ask you for your facebook after talking just two sentences.

 They are great!
 Enjoy these wonderful people and share with them unforgettable moments.